 Addiction is a chronic illness, but it is treatable.
 Teen addiction treatment is also often called rehabilitation or rehab.
-Teen addiction rehab methods include inpatient rehab, when a teen lives at the facility where they receive treatment, and outpatient rehab, when the teen sleeps at home but spend their days at the rehab facility.
+Teen addiction rehab methods include inpatient rehab, intensive outpatient rehab and partial hospitalization.

 At Next Generation Village we offer both inpatient and outpatient teen addiction rehab programs.
 Both programs go through the same steps of treatment: